jamalhoseinshah/Cyber-Security-Software/Wazuh installation/Readme.md

-This is created by jamal hussain shah in order to facilate others quick installation of WAZUH without wasting of time.
+This was created by Jamal Hussain Shah in order to facilitate others' quick installation of WAZUH without wasting time.

 ## Wazuh